Provision and deploy a DSE cluster using Mission Control

 test-dc1-default-sts-2 0/2 Pending 0 7s

-Each DSE node must go through the standard bootstrapping process, taking approximately 2 to 3 minutes.
-Upon completion, the DSE nodes should display 2/2 under READY and Running under STATUS:
+Each node must go through the standard bootstrapping process, which takes approximately 2-3 minutes.
+Upon completion, the nodes should display 2/2 under READY and Running under STATUS:

 NAME READY STATUS RESTARTS AGE